uc-cdis/gen3.org/content/resources/user/_index.md

 ## The Data Commons Architecture
 * * *

-User access to the Gen3 data commons runs through a VPC or Virtual Private Cloud.
-Access to data and analysis tools through a Virtual Private Cloud (VPC) allows for balance of usability and security.
+User access to the Gen3 data commons runs through a Virtual Private Cloud (VPC).
+Access to data and analysis tools through a VPC allows for balance of usability and security.
 All access is through a monitored head node.
 Data is not directly accessed from the Internet.

 Other secure and compliant Gen3 member systems (including cloud based systems) can access Gen3 data through the API.